 Step One: Make the Roux.

-Step Two: Slowly Add the Liquid.
+Step Two: Add the Broth.

 How to Make Gluten-Free Gravy in Advance.

-Storing and Reheating.
+Tips for Storing and Reheating.

 Store leftover gravy in an airtight container.
 Refrigerate for up to four days.